survivejs/webpack-book/manuscript/building_with_webpack/06_separating_css.md

 The current setup is fairly nice.
 There's one problem, though.
 If you try to modify either *index.js* or *main.css*, the hash of both files (*app.js* and *app.css*) will change!
 This is because they belong to the same entry chunk due to that `require` at *app/index.js*.
 The problem can be avoided by separating chunks further.

 T> If you have a complex project with a lot of dependencies, it is likely a good idea to use the `DedupePlugin`.
 It will find possible duplicate files and deduplicate them.
 Use `new webpack.optimize.DedupePlugin()` in your plugins definition to enable it.
+You should use it in your production build.

 ## Separating Application Code and Styling